Iglesia ni Cristo and Philippine elections

-The Iglesia ni Cristo (INC) is noted for its role in elections in the Philippines.
-The Iglesia ni Cristo is known for its practice of bloc voting during elections.
+The Iglesia ni Cristo (INC) is known for its practice of bloc voting during elections.
 The INC is known for issuing directives to vote for certain candidates endorsed by the church under the tenet of obedience and the advocacy of a united unit.
 INC spokesperson Edwil Zabala has stressed the importance of unity of its members with the church leadership.
-As a consequence, candidates often attempt to secure endorsement from the INC.
+As a consequence, candidates often attempt to secure endorsement from the INC. This so-called "Unity Vote" is justified by the INC as one of their "great powers" (dakilang kapangyarihan), explained as such in their official publication Pasugo: "Ang katangiang ito sa pagkakaisa ng Iglesia Ni Kristo ay isang lakas na hindi matutularan ng ibat-ibang relihiyon sa Pilipinas, bagama't iyan ang sa ngayo'y pinagsisikapang magawa ng Iglesia Katolika at iba pang mga relihiyon."
+(This characteristic of unity of the Iglesia ni Kristo is a strength that could not be emulated by the different religions in the Philippines, despite this being the current aim of the Catholic Church and other religions).